 All New York State Parks, including Niagara Falls State Park, are committed to remaining accessible for all visitors.

 All newly built or newly renovated facilities and trails, as well as newly developed programs and services adhere to the most current standards for accessible design, as applicable.
-Most recently, Niagara Falls State Park underwent major improvements, including new ADA-compliant routes, overlooks, picnic tables and parking on Goat Island.
+Most recently, Niagara Falls State Park underwent major improvements, including new ADA-compliant routes, overlooks, picnic tables and accessible parking on Goat Island.

 Wheelchairs may be used wherever pedestrians are allowed and available complimentary on a first-come, first-served basis at Niagara Falls State Park.
 Guests are encouraged to visit the Visitor Center directly at Niagara Falls State Park or the police station on Goat Island to request a wheelchair.
 Limited quantities are available.